vk-cs/docs-public/docs/en/tools-for-using-services/terraform/use-cases/mlplatform/deploymlflow/deploymlflow.md

 ## 2. (Optional) Create a file describing the data source for the VM type

-Create a Terraform configuration file `flavor.tf` to describe the VM type:
+Create a Terraform configuration file named `flavor.tf` to describe the VM type:

 ```hcl
 data "vkcs_compute_flavor" "basic" {